Panoramic views of Santa Cruz, 1870-1907

-- 1893 panorama oil painting by Frank Heath, looking south from south end of Pasatiempo heights.
+- Panorama 5: Heath oil painting, 1893, an 1893 panoramic oil painting by Frank Heath, looking south from south end of the Pasatiempo hills.
 The large original framed canvas is on display at the downtown library.

-- ~1907 “bird’s eye” lithograph, published by Fred Swanton - probably as a promotion for his development ventures.
+- Panorama 6: Swanton Bird's Eye View of Santa Cruz, ~1907, published by Fred Swanton - probably as a promotion for his development ventures.
 Some of the structures and streets shown were never built.
 (Bancroft Library, online here)

 The 1870 and 1877 “bird’s eye” views use an imaginary aerial viewpoint offshore from the main beach, and a considerably distorted perspective (especially through foreshortening) to achieve a more inclusive view.
 There are also some visual factual errors, but these two views are very useful for identifying structures and other features.